 Please take note of the fact that CJCH Solicitors is committed to sourcing candidates directly and does not accept any unsolicited agency CV’s or referrals.

 At CJCH we purposefully operate a direct sourcing and recruitment model.
-We no longer partner with any recruitment suppliers.
-We have standard terms and conditions in place and all applications should be directed to the CJCH Recruitment team only for advertised roles (contactable only via firstname.lastname@example.org).
+We only partner with specific recruitment suppliers, for which we have standard terms and conditions in place and all applications should be directed to the CJCH Recruitment team only for advertised roles (contactable only via email@example.com).

 With this in mind, we do not accept speculative or unsolicited profiles or applications submitted via any other channel.
 We will not be liable to pay any fee for candidates submitted directly to any CJCH executives or employees.